 Without qualifying our opinion, we draw attention to note 2(b)(i) and 20 to the consolidated financial statements of the group for the year about the going concern and possible acquisition of Pure Power Holdings Limited.
-Pursuant to the supplemental memorandum of understanding dated 20 September 2010 and the letter of confirmation dated 20 June 2012, the company agreed to settle the balance of the deposit of US\$131 million (equivalent to approximately RMB860 million) before 20 September 2012.
+Pursuant to the 2nd supplemental memorandum of understanding dated 20 June 2013, the company shall settle the remaining balance of the consideration in accordance with the terms of the formal agreement for the sale and purchase which are yet to be agreed.
 As at the date of this report, the company has not yet arranged sufficient financing for the payment.
-The directors of the company consider they are still in negotiation with the vendors for the terms and conditions of the possible acquisition and will obtain the required facilities to settle the remaining balance before the prescribed date.
+The directors of the company consider they are still in negotiation with the vendors for the terms and conditions of the possible acquisition and will obtain the required funding to settle the remaining balance of the consideration in due course.

-CCIF CPA Limited Certified Public Accountants Hong Kong, 27 June 2012
+CCIF CPA Limited

+Certified Public Accountants Hong Kong, 27 June 2013

-Alvin Yeung Sik Hung Practising Certificate Number P05206
+Alvin Yeung Sik Hung

+Practising Certificate Number P05206